Dominion: Prequel to the Exorcist: Reception

-While William Peter Blatty, the author and screenwriter of The Exorcist, described Dominion as "a handsome, classy, elegant piece of work", critical reaction to the film has nonetheless been mixed to negative.
-Many critics stated that it is only slightly better than Harlin's version, holding a rating of 30% on Rotten Tomatoes and a score of 55 out of 100 on Metacritic, whereas Exorcist: The Beginning holds a rating of 10% on Rotten Tomatoes and a score of 30 out of 100 on Metacritic.
+While Blatty described Dominion as "a handsome, classy, elegant piece of work", critical reaction to the film was mixed.
+On review aggregator Rotten Tomatoes, Dominion: Prequel to the Exorcist holds an approval rating of 29% from 45 reviews, with an average rating of 4.7/10.
+The site's consensus reads "While director Schrader's attempt at a literate, internal exposition on evil temptations and human sin is admirable, this prequel suffers from hit-and-miss psychological tension, poor visual effects, and weak writing -- an overambitious failure of a horror movie.".
+On Metacritic, the film holds a weighted average of 55 out of 100 based on 16 reviews, indicating "mixed or average" reviews.
+In contrast Exorcist: The Beginning holds a rating of 11% on Rotten Tomatoes, and a score of 30 out of 100 on Metacritic.

 Nonetheless, the good reviews Dominion did get were much more positive than those of Harlin's version.
 Roger Ebert of the Chicago Sun-Times gave it three stars out of four, and wrote that it "does something risky and daring in this time of jaded horror movies: it takes evil seriously".
 Leslie Felperin of Variety magazine wrote that this film is "intelligent, quietly subversive" and "Schrader has delivered a 100% Paul Schrader film, drenched in the spiritual and moral angst that's watermarked his career from Taxi Driver (as a writer) to Auto Focus (as a director)".

 Owen Gleiberman of Entertainment Weekly said that "Schrader's film is a notch better than Harlin's, but when you boil out the demon feathers, it's the same damn movie".
 Scott Tobias of The Onion's A.V.
 Club wrote that "Skarsgård [gives] a quietly mesmerizing performance", and that "Schrader's movie isn't particularly scary, but it's more substantive than The Exorcist and its sequels, because it takes demon possession out of head-spinning literalism and considers evil as something more real and commonplace".